Japan Society (Manhattan)

-Japan Society is a non-profit organization formed in 1907 to promote friendly relations between the United States and Japan.
+Japan Society is a 501(c)(3) nonprofit organization, formed in 1907 to promote relations between the United States and Japan.
 Its headquarters was designed by Junzo Yoshimura and opened in 1971 at 333 East 47th Street near the United Nations.
-With a focus on promoting "arts and culture, public policy, business, language, and education", the organization has regularly held events in its many facilities, including a library, art gallery, and theater, since its opening.
+With a focus on "arts and culture, public policy, business, language, and education", the organization has regularly held events in its many facilities, including a library, art gallery, and theater, since its opening.
 After suspending all activities during World War II, Japan Society expanded under the leadership of John D. Rockefeller III.

 History

 Incorporation

 In 1907, Tamemoto Kuroki and Goro Ijuin were chosen to represent Japan at the Jamestown Exposition.
 They attended a welcome dinner in New York City with Japanese ambassador to the United States, Shuzo Aoki, where there was talk of forming an organization to promote US-Japan relations in the city.
 Two days later at a luncheon held by Kuroki, Japan Society was born.
 The organization would be run by Aoki, then Honorary President of the Japan Society of the UK, and John Huston Finley.
 Japan Society spent the next forty years hosting events in honor of Japanese royalty, giving annual lectures on a wide range of topics, and presenting art exhibits that drew in thousands of New Yorkers.
 In 1911, Lindsay Russell, another founding member of the society and later president, met with Emperor Meiji and spent his visit to Japan encouraging more societies to form there and throughout the United States.

-Japan Society was soon incorporated under New York law and finally found a home near one of Russell’s work offices, though it continued to relocate throughout its history before its current headquarters was opened in 1971.
+Japan Society was soon incorporated under New York law and finally found a home near one of Russell's work offices, though it continued to relocate throughout its history before its current headquarters was opened in 1971.
 At this time, Japan Society and its members began to express interest in improving teaching about Japan in the United States.
 The organization began sponsoring trips to the country, publishing books, and sent a report to the Department of Education about the portrayal of Japan in American textbooks.